torch2424/working-group/README.md

 The current goals of the AssemblyScript project are:

 * Target feature parity with WebAssembly and related technology.

-* Stay as close to TypeScript syntax and JavaScript APIs as reasonable.

 * Support non-browser use cases well (i.e. serverless, blockchain, etc...).